rupindr/captcha-server/README.md

     var captchaServer = require('captcha-server');

 **2.Create new captcha object.
-You can provide one or both of the optional parameters.( Number of characters in the captcha, Possible characters in the phrase. )  For Example:**
+It takes two optional parameters i.e. Number of characters in the captcha, Possible characters in the phrase.
+For Example:**

     var captcha = new captchaServer();
     var captcha1 = new captchaServer(5);